-As a Visual Artist, Sheryl is inspired by everyday people and life moments.
+As a Visual Artist and Educator, Sheryl is inspired by everyday people and life moments.
 Her quiet nature allows her to notice the details of living that may be overlooked or taken for granted.
 She sees herself as an observer and chronicler of life--elevating the everyday.
 She invites the viewer of her artwork to 'read the story' behind the mundane.

 Although Sheryl explores mixed media and weaving as a means of self-expression/discovery, she feels that painting is the best medium for sharing her observations.
 It is accessible, challenging, and allows her to communicate through a widely accepted and recognized medium.
 Her figurative style involves elements that reflect a balance between the static and dynamic.
 Her solo, duo, and group figures are usually interacting with the surroundings or each other in overt and subtle ways.

-Sheryl's vision is to create visual art products that 'add beauty, joy and color to your living spaces and special places.'
+Sheryl's vision is to bring the joy of artmaking to the people and create visual art products that 'add beauty, joy and color to your living spaces and special places.'